sophiariley/dreamscape/README.md

 # Dreamscape

-This is an Android social media app that is based around user's love of traveling.
+Dreamscape is an Android social media app focused on the user's love of traveling.
 Users can post pictures and videos from trips they have been on, sharing them with other users.
-One could then see a trip that looks intriguing and 'Create A Trip' to the same destination through the app.
-This includes finding other users that might want to go on this trip too, planning the arrival and derparture days, listing the hotels, flight plans etc. Dreamscape is an place for poeple connect and share trips they have been on in hopes that everyone finds destinations to travel to tha they otherwise might not have chosen.
+Other users can then see a trip that looks intriguing and 'Create A Trip' to the same destination through the app.
+This includes communicating with other users that might want to go on this trip as well, planning arrival and derparture days, listing hotels and flight plans, etc. Dreamscape is a place for poeple connect and share trips they have been on in hopes that everyone finds destinations to travel to that they otherwise might not have chosen.

 ## External Requirements